intel-iot-devkit/how-to-code-samples/doorbell/cpp/README.md

 Refer to ![How it Works](./../README.md#how-it-works) for details on the functionality.

+### Running the example with the cloud server (optional)

+To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
+You can do this in Intel® System Studio as follows:

+1. From the **Run** menu, select **Run Configurations**.<br> The **Run Configurations** dialog box is displayed.
+2. Under **C/C++ Remote Application**, click **doorbell**.<br> This displays the information for the application.
+3. In the **Commands to execute before application** field, add the following environment variables, except use the server and authentication token that correspond to your own setup:<br>

+        chmod 755 /tmp/doorbell;export SERVER="http://intel-examples.azurewebsites.net/counter/doorbell/inc"; export AUTH_TOKEN="YOURTOKEN"

+4. Click **Apply** to save your new environment variables.

+Now when you run your program using the **Run** button, it should be able to call your server to save the data right from your board.

 ### Running the example with the cloud server

 To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
 You can do this in Intel® System Studio as follows: